Morning, Tuesday, 19th March 2019

 THIS EVENT IS CPD CERTIFIED

-It is scheduled to discuss key issues being considered in the Government’s post-implementation review of the Legal Aid, Sentencing and Punishment of Offenders Act (LASPO), expected later this year, and its implications for future reform of the legal aid system.
+Attendees at this timely seminar will discuss the key findings of the Government’s recently published post-implementation review of the Legal Aid, Sentencing and Punishment of Offenders Act (LASPO), and the implications for future reform of the legal aid system.

 We expect discussion on whether LASPO has been successful in discouraging unnecessary and adversarial litigation as intended, including possible cost impacts elsewhere in government and on the NHS, and looking ahead to ensuring value for money for the tax payer and the future for the system.

 Delegates will also look at the future scope of legal aid as the MoJ looks to review the threshold for legal aid access, and the expansion to cover separated migrant children in non-asylum cases.

 With the Legal Support Action Plan launching a review on the legal aid means testing framework, delegates will discuss the current system’s thresholds for legal aid entitlement, how to best align the means test with the wider legal aid criteria and the next steps for reform to the system as it looks to support the most serious cases whilst retaining access to justice.